Mr-Thack/grapejuice/documentation/src/docs/Installing-from-package/Ubuntu-18.04-and-similar.md

 sudo dpkg --add-architecture i386
 ```

-## Installing Wine

-It's recommended that you install a patched version of Wine.
-See [this guide](../Guides/Installing-Wine)
-for more information.

 ## Install FAudio

 Wine 5.0 and newer require the FAudio audio libraries.
 However, these are not supplied by the Ubuntu repositories, so we